wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 In order to process the big data, we need high automation level and new ways of processing.
 AI technology needs to be adopted.

-Even though AI is mainly about data analytics part, without proper data acquisition, data management, data visulization, it will be difficult to succeed.
+Even though AI is mainly about data analytics part, without proper data acquisition, data management, data visualization, it will be difficult to succeed.

 Why AI is relevant?